-On 18 January 2024, our Group entered into a memorandum of understanding with a subcontractor, namely V.S.
-International Group Limited ((i) a company incorporated in Cayman Islands and listed on Hong Kong Stock Exchange; and (ii) a subsidiary of V.S.
-Industry Berhad, a public listed company listed on the Main Market of Bursa Securities) for the production of playing cards and handling of used cards in Macao.
-V.S International Group Limited and its subsidiaries are principally engaged in the manufacturing and sale of plastic moulded products and parts, assembling of electronic products, and moulds designs and fabrication.
+On 18 January 2024, our Group entered into a memorandum of understanding with a subcontractor for the production of playing cards and handling of used cards in Macao.
 The expected responsibilities of our Group and the subcontractor for our new business venture in Macao are set out below:

-No. Responsibilities of our Group Responsibilities of the subcontractor (a) Consign the second Playing Card Manufacturing Line Identify and provide premises to house the second Playing Card Manufacturing Line (b) Purchase the second Playing Card Manufacturing Line (which includes delivery, installation and commissioning of the second Playing Card Manufacturing Line by the supplier) Carry out renovation on the premises to carry out the manufacturing process for playing cards based on our Group's requirements and needs (c) Purchase and supply of input materials (including bearing logistics costs) Provide necessary personnel to carry out the playing cards' manufacturing process and premises to store input materials and finished goods (d) Invoicing to the end customers in Macao and collection of revenue to be undertaken by Mega Pandai in Malaysia Bear costs related to maintenance, utilities, overheads, production costs and insurance, and to invoice our Group a contract fee (1) (e) - Obtain all relevant licenses and approvals for the operations in Macao
+No. Responsibilities of our Group Responsibilities of the subcontractor (a) Consign the second Playing Card Manufacturing Line Identify and provide premises to house the second Playing Card Manufacturing Line (b) Purchase the second Playing Card Manufacturing Line (which includes delivery, installation and commissioning of the second Playing Card Manufacturing Line by the supplier) Carry out renovation on the premises to carry out the manufacturing process for playing cards based on our Group's requirements and needs (c) Purchase and supply of input materials (including bearing logistics costs) Provide necessary personnel to carry out the playing cards' manufacturing process and premises to store input materials and finished goods (d) Invoicing to the end customers in Macao and collection of revenue to be undertaken by Mega Pandai in Malaysia Bear costs related to maintenance, utilities, overheads, production costs and insurance, and to invoice our Group a contract fee (e) - Obtain all relevant licenses and approvals for the operations in Macao